MineInAbyss/geary/docs/guide/designing-components.md

 }
 ```

+**Each component does one thing clearly.**
-> We can access either component without worrying about the other, or both if we like to.
+We can access either component without worrying about the other, or both if we like to.

-{style="note" title="Each component does one thing clearly"}
+{.success}

 ## Aim for immutable components

 Keep component properties immutable (`val`) unless they are absolutely performance critical.

-### DONT

 ```kotlin
 data class Health(var amount: Int)